atfortes/Awesome-LLM-Reasoning/README.md

 </p>

 <p align="center">
     Large Language Models have revolutionized the NLP landscape, showing improved performance and sample efficiency over smaller models.
-However, increasing model size alone has not proved sufficient for high performance on challenging reasoning tasks, such as arithmetic or commonsense problems. <b> This repository contains a collection of papers and resources on how the reasoning ability of language models can be unlocked.</b>
+However, increasing model size alone has not proved sufficient for high performance on challenging reasoning tasks, such as solving arithmetic or commonsense problems. <b> This repository contains a collection of papers and resources on how the reasoning ability of language models can be unlocked.</b>
 </p>